Our Verdict

 Common questions about this comparison

-GUEVWES ZTD39 features zero-latency monitoring, allowing you to hear your audio in real-time without delay.
-The TONOR TC30 does not specify this feature, suggesting it lacks direct, real-time audio feedback.
+Yes, only the GUEVWES ZTD39 features zero-latency monitoring, allowing you to hear your voice in real-time without delay.
+The TONOR TC30 does not include this feature.

 Explore Other Categories